 - Lesions with raised, crusty edges

 - Rough sores around the edge of the mouth

 - Raised lesions with pink edges and scaly centers

 - Squamous cell cases grow moderately fast.
 It is best to catch these as early as possible because the cancer cells can spread to the lymph nodes and even to the lungs.

 Of all the types of skin cancer, melanoma has the highest mortality rate.
 Melanoma is named after the cells where cancer develops, which are the melanocytes that produce melanin pigments in the skin.

-The beginning signs of melanoma present mostly as new moles.
+The beginning signs of melanoma present primarily as new moles.
 It can also appear as a change to existing moles.
 The trouble is that detection requires the removal of calls for closer inspection.

-In general, melanomas present in a wide range of shapes, sizes and colors.
-In order to detect this cancer early, doctors use the following ABCDE guidelines to assess the warning signs and the risk to the patient.
+Melanomas present in various shapes, sizes, and colors.
+To detect this cancer early, doctors use the following ABCDE guidelines to assess the warning signs and the risk to the patient.

 - Asymmetry: Moles of irregular shape and size.

 - Border: Ragged, notched, blurred, or otherwise irregular border.
 The pigment can even start spreading from the mole to the surrounding skin.